Invoke method in a Smart Contract

 🚧

-Troubleshooting issues in successfully invoking a method in an SC is out of the scope of Tatum's staff.
-Users may check the related SC code, and ABI documentation and reach out to the SC creator.
+Tatum staff does not troubleshoot issues related to invoke a method in an SC.
+Users may refer to the related contract code, ABI documentation or reach out to the SC creator.

 How to invoke a Smart Contract